Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: Introduction

 \begin{thm}[Informal Statement of \cref{theorem:ail_reset_cliff}] There is an AIL method with the total variation distance (called TV-AIL) that achieves the horizon-free imitation gap $\gO(\min\{1, \sqrt{|\gS|/N}\})$ for any instance in the class of RBAS MDPs. \end{thm}

-We remark that \cref{thm:informal_main_result} is meaningful in both small sample and large sample regimes because the imitation gap bound is at most 1, which is smaller than the maximal value $H$.
-Furthermore, \cref{thm:informal_main_result} implies that the performance of TV-AIL does not degenerate for long-horizon tasks.
-These two theoretical implications are well-aligned with empirical observations of TV-AIL.
-We also clarify that this good result is not due to the total variation distance.
-Instead, it is based on a new theoretical analysis.
-In fact, the mentioned reduction-and-estimation framework would suggest that the imitation gap of TV-AIL is $\gO(\min\{H, H \sqrt{|\gS|/N}\})$, which cannot explain the superior performance of TV-AIL.
+We remark that \cref{thm:informal_main_result} is meaningful in both small and large sample regimes, as the bound on the imitation gap is at most 1, which is smaller than the maximum value of $H$.
+Moreover, this theorem indicates that the performance of TV-AIL remains stable for long-horizon tasks, a finding that aligns well with empirical observations.
+To our best knowledge, \cref{thm:informal_main_result} provides the first horizon-free bound that is also meaningful in the small sample regime.